150 Facts That Will Make You Say “Wow!”

 Tomatoes Contain Nicotine

-But don’t try to smoke them.
 While we’ve all heard that fruits and vegetables are packed with nutrients you probably weren’t aware that tomatoes also contain…nicotine?
-In fact, studies have shown that eating nicotine rich things like tomatoes and peppers can actually help reduce your chances of getting Parkinson’s disease.
+In fact, studies have shown that eating nicotine-rich things like tomatoes and peppers can actually help reduce your chances of getting Parkinson’s disease.
 And to discover more foods you should definitely be consuming, check out The 50 Best Foods for Your Brain.

-A Woman Convicted to Death Was Released When She Survived Hanging
+A Woman Convicted of the Death Penalty Was Released When She Survived

 Edinburgh-local woman Margaret Dickinson was hung in 1736 for killing her baby after it was born.
 But after her body was tossed onto a cart to be taken away, she awoke and, since Scots Law prohibited punishment being meted out twice, she was free to go.
 And for similarly bizarre stories, don’t miss 30 Crazy Facts That Will Change Your View of History.